 Link generation

-With software like Trackonomics by impact.com—part of the impact.com for Publishers suite—you can automate the process of generating affiliate links.
+With software like impact.com for Publishers, you can automate the process of generating affiliate links.
 Link generation can be a bottleneck for the content creation process.
 For some publishers, creating each product link can take as much as 15 minutes per link.
 Automation solutions free up more time for publishers like you to do what they do best: create compelling content.

 Repair broken links

 As much as people say that online content lasts forever, the internet is inherently ephemeral.
-Even at The New York Times, a 2021 study found that 25 percent of all outbound links going back to 1998 were now inaccessible.
+Even at the New York Times, a 2021 study found that 25 percent of all outbound links going back to 1998 were now inaccessible.
 This included six percent of links from as recently as 2018.
 For affiliates, this means lost revenue.
-Link scanning solutions identify dead links to ensure no click goes to waste.
+Link scanning solutions like Trackonomics by impact.com identify dead links to ensure no click goes to waste.

 How publishers optimize their affiliate tracking strategies